joelclermont/kendo-docs/tutorials/mvvm-in-kendo-ui.md

 # MVVM in Kendo UI Walkthrough

-This document provides an in-depth look on creating Kendo UI apps that use framework MVVM features.
+This document provides an in-depth look on creating Kendo UI apps that use [framework MVVM features](/getting-started/framework/mvvm/overview).
 For those not familiar with the term **MVVM**, we'll start by setting some context.

 ## A Brief MVVM Primer

 ### The Problem

 We’ve seen an unprecedented increase in the amount of devices and operating systems in the past few years.
-We have desktops, laptops, tablets, phones, netbooks and even devices that connect right to your TV (read Roku, Apple TV).
-The only way that you can deliver content on all of these platforms without writing dozens of applications, is to write a web application.
-These web applications are becoming more and more complex on the client side.
+We have desktops, laptops, tablets, phones, netbooks and even devices that connect right to your TV (i.e. the Roku and Apple TV).
+The only way that you can deliver content on all of these platforms, without writing dozens of applications, is to write a web application.
+And these web applications are becoming more and more complex on the client side.
 AJAX is an important part of modern web applications and there is an increasing need to model data in the client as well as on the server.

-You may be familiar with the phrase “Single Page Application”, or an **SPA. **The best example of an** **SPA is probably [Gmail](http://gmail.google.com).
-The idea is that when you visit the application and click on actions, instead of the entire page being sent to the server and then a new page being sent back, only the relevant portion of the UI is changed.
+You may be familiar with the phrase “Single Page Application”, or **SPA.** The best example of an SPA is probably [Gmail](http://gmail.google.com).
+The idea is that when you visit the application and click on an action, only the relevant portion of the UI is changed, as opposed to the entire page being sent to the server and back.
 This is done by making background requests for data to the server and then updating the UI.
-This can make for very complex scenarios in a UI as you try and keep up with changes that are happening with your data on the server, the data as it’s changed in the UI, and the current overall state of the application.
+As useful as this pattern is, it can make for very complex scenarios in a UI as you try and keep up with changes that are happening with your data on the server, the data as its changed in the UI, and the overall state of the application.

 ### The Solution

-One of the ways that people are handling this is with different architecture patterns on the front-end like [MVP](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter), [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel).
+By and large, developers are dealing with these complex applications with different architecture patterns in their front-ends, like [MVP](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter), [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel).
 You may be familiar with [BackboneJS](http://documentcloud.github.com/backbone/), [KnckoutJS](http://knockoutjs.com/) or [EmberJS](http://emberjs.com/).
 These are all implementations of various patterns which attempt to help you organize and manage your UI while alleviating the need for you to manually keep track of all the changes.

-MVVM is short for Model View View-Model.
-Kendo UI has a full MVVM framework baked right into it’s core with this beta release.
-Lets take a look at how MVVM makes your life more awesome, and how it works seamlessly with Kendo UI.
+Of the patterns listed above, Model View View-Model, or MVVM, is the most popular.
+And though there are several great MVVM libraries available to front-end devs, Kendo UI also has a full MVVM framework baked right into its core.
+Let's take a look at how MVVM works seamlessly with Kendo UI.

 > If you have been using MVVM and Knockout for some time and have questions about why we decided to make MVVM part of the Kendo UI core, please read [this post](http://www.kendoui.com/blogs/teamblog/posts/12-02-16/kendo_ui_mvvm_and_knockoutjs.aspx).

 ## MVVM In Kendo UI

-Lets look at a simple scenario and how we might typically build this application, then we’ll back up and engineer it with the MVVM pattern.
+Before we dive right into MVVM, let's look at a simple scenario built without MVVM, and then back up and re-engineer it with the MVVM pattern.

 ### An Example of Developing Without MVVM

-Let's take a look at how one might build a simple list application without MVVM (click the JavaScript and HTML tabs of the embedded fiddle to view the code).
+The following is an example of how one might build a simple list application without MVVM (click the JavaScript and HTML tabs of the embedded fiddle to view the code).

 <iframe frameborder="0" allowfullscreen="allowfullscreen" src="http://jsfiddle.net/NqSuS/embedded/result,js,html" style="width: 100%; height: 300px;"></iframe>

-This is typical.
-Bind the button to an event handler, select the DOM elements, update the table with a new row and then clear the DOM elements back out.
+This is typical on the web today, and has been for some time.
+We bind the button to an event handler, select the DOM elements, update the table with a new row and then clear the DOM elements back out.
 All manually.
 The only way we could make this easier is by doing some templating instead of creating the row dynamically with HTML in the JavaScript.

+But MVVM makes all of this not only easier, but more maintainable.

 ### Developing With MMVM

-Let's see how the new MVVM pattern in Kendo UI can really make life easier.

-The first thing that we need to do is to create a view model.
-A view model is an observable object.
+To starting using the MVVM pattern, we need to create a **view model.** A view model is an observable object.
 This object has properties and methods.
 Each property will be bound to something in the HTML.
-This binding is two way, meaning that if the binding changes on the UI, the model changes and vice versa.
+In MVVM, this binding is two way, meaning that if the binding changes on the UI, the model changes, and vice versa.

 #### The ViewModel

 Here is what the **ViewModel** looks like.

 	viewModel = kendo.observable({

-	    // expenses array will hold the grid values
+	    // the expenses array will hold the grid values
     	expenses: [],

 	    // type array populates the drop down